New Home kit 2018/2019

 In Manchester, an inspirational group of Young Leaders are working hard to promote female empowerment through the City Girls project.

-More than 50% of young people are playing regularly.
-However, as they reach their teenage years, girls stop playing and drop out of the game at twice the rate as boys.
+However, many young girls once they reach their teenage years drop out of the game at twice the rate of boys.

-Nineteen-year-old Shauna and other female young leaders in Manchester want to address this and will be providing weekly training sessions for girls at new sites across the city.
+Now, 18-year-old Chiara and a new generation of inspirational female young leaders in Manchester are seeking to tackle this by providing free weekly football sessions for 350 girls across the city.

-Not only will participants have the opportunity to develop their skills, but this is also a chance for them to build their confidence in a safe and inclusive environment.
+These sessions will not only help the participants to develop their skills but also to build their confidence in a safe and inclusive environment.

-For Shauna, it’s about giving these young girls a goal to strive for.
+For Chiara, it is about provide the young girls with a goal to strive towards.

-This project is delivered by City in the Community, and generously supported by SAP.
+This project is delivered by Manchester City’s Foundation, City in the Community, and generously supported by SAP.